0xAsten/meme-agent/README.md

 We plan to expand Meme Agent with:

-- Community governance for template curation
+- Community governance for template curation.
+Implement a user-driven template creation and submission system, allowing creators to earn royalties when their templates are used for meme generation.
-- Revenue sharing for popular template creators
+- Introduce support for dynamic and animated meme formats (GIFs, short video memes).
-- Integration with social media platforms for direct posting
+- Revenue sharing for popular template creators.
-- Analytics for meme popularity and cultural impact
+- Integration with social media platforms for direct posting.
-- By combining AI, API integration, and blockchain technology, Meme Agent transforms how internet culture is created, shared, and owned in the digital age.
+- Analytics for meme popularity and cultural impact.
+By combining AI, API integration, and blockchain technology, Meme Agent transforms how internet culture is created, shared, and owned in the digital age.